jldbc/pybaseball/docs/schedule_and_record.md

 # Schedule and Record

-`schedule_and_record(season, team)`
+`schedule_and_record(season, team=None)`

-The schedule_and_record function returns a dataframe of a team's game-level results for a given season, including win/loss/tie result, score, attendance, and winning/losing/saving pitcher.
+The schedule_and_record function returns a dataframe of a full season's game-level results or a team's full game-level results for a season, including win/loss/tie result, score, attendance, and winning/losing/saving pitcher.
 If the season is incomplete, it will provide scheduling information for future games.

 ## Arguments
 `season:` Integer.
 The season for which you want a team's record data.